Programme for International Student Assessment (2000 to 2012): PISA 2012

 The results for the 2012 "Maths" section on a world map.

 The results for the 2012 "Science" section on a world map.

 The results for the 2012 "Reading" section on a world map.

 PISA 2012 was presented on 3 December 2013, with results for around 510,000 participating students in all 34 OECD member countries and 31 partner countries.
 This testing cycle had a particular focus on mathematics, where the mean score was 494.
 A sample of 1,688 students from Puerto Rico took the assessment, scoring 379 in math, 404 in reading and 401 in science.
 A subgroup of 44 countries and economies with about 85 000 students also took part in an optional computer-based assessment of problem solving.

 Shanghai had the highest score in all three subjects.
 It was followed by Singapore, Hong Kong, Chinese Taipei and Korea in mathematics; Hong Kong, Singapore, Japan and Korea in reading and Hong Kong, Singapore, Japan and Finland in science.

 They were a sample of about 28 million in the same age group in 65 countries and economies, including the OECD countries, several Chinese cities, Vietnam, Indonesia and several countries in South America.

 The test lasted two hours, was paper-based and included both open-ended and multiple-choice questions.

 The students and school staff also answered a questionnaire to provide background information about the students and the schools.

 PISA 2012 was presented on 3 December 2013, with results for around 510,000 participating students in all 34 OECD member countries and 31 partner countries.
 This testing cycle had a particular focus on mathematics, where the mean score was 494.
 The mean score in reading was 496 and in science 501.

 The results show distinct groups of high-performers in mathematics: the East Asian countries, with Shanghai, scoring the best result of 613, followed closely by Hong Kong, Japan, Chinese Taipei and South Korea.
 Among the Europeans, Liechtenstein and Switzerland performed best, with Netherlands, Estonia, Finland, Poland, Belgium, Germany, Austria all posting mathematics scores "not significantly statistically different from" one another.
 The United Kingdom, Ireland, Australia and New Zealand were similarly clustered around the OECD average of 494, with the USA trailing this group at 481.

 Qatar, Kazakhstan and Malaysia were the countries which showed the greatest improvement in mathematics.
 The USA and the United Kingdom showed no significant change.
 Sweden had the greatest fall in mathematics performance over the last ten years, with a similar falling trend also in the two other subjects, and leading politicians in Sweden expressed great worry over the results.

 On average boys scored better than girls in mathematics, girls scored better than boys in reading and the two sexes had quite similar scores in science.

 Indonesia, Albania, Peru, Thailand and Colombia were the countries where most students reported being happy at school, while students in Korea, the Czech Republic, the Slovak Republic, Estonia and Finland reported least happiness.

+OECD members as of the time of the study are in boldface.